Pecacheu/Arduino-Theme-Negative/README.md

 It's actually a mod on a few other skins that I put together and then edited in Photoshop.

+I have also provided the default arduino skin folder (from version 1.6.3), in case you want to go back to the default and have delete yours.

 ## Screenshots:

 Everyone loves screenshots!